What is UGC? 7 brands show you the meaning of user-generated content

 Get feedback and insights

 Gathering feedback and insights for product development is an underestimated use case for user-generated content.
 If planned well, you can ask the community for advice and deliver some requests in replies.
-For inspiration, search for #buildinpublic on X (formerly Twitter) to see how entrepreneurs like Andrew Gazdecki use this technique in their favour.
+For inspiration, search for #buildinpublic on X (formerly Twitter) to see how entrepreneurs like Andrew Gazdecki use this technique in their favor.

 Example of tweet requesting feedback